anywhichway/lazui/docs/lazui.md

 can be `beforeBegin`, `previousSibling`, `afterBegin`, `beforeEnd`, `nextSibling`, `afterEnd`, `inner`, `outer`, `firstChild`, `lastChild`, `body`, `parent`, `_top`, `_blank` or a CSS selectable target.

-The targets are case insensitive.
+The targets are case-insensitive.
 The camelCase is used for legibility.

 If `data-lz:target` is missing on elements other than anchors and forms, it defaults to `inner`.